toolisticon/aptk/annotationwrapper/README.md

 # Annotation Wrapper

-Generates wrapper classes for making reading of annotations more user friendly.
+Generates wrapper classes to provide simplified access to annotation attributes.
+This is really helpful for accessing type or annotation based attributes.

 ## Getting started
 First please add the processor to your processors compiler configuration: